neaumusic/react-challenge/README.md

  [Fetch API Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)
 [useState Documentation](https://reactjs.org/docs/hooks-state.html)
  3) When you click on a nominee, we should highlight the nominee card and save the selections using the React `useState` hook.
 A user can only select one nominee per category, and we should be able to see all of their selections highlighted.
 The selected nominee card should follow the style guides below.
- 4) Make the layout responsive with at least one breakpoint (your choice as to how it looks on a smaller screen width).
+ 4) Make the layout responsive with at least one breakpoint.
+On mobile, the app should look and feel like a native mobile app.
  5) Once the user is finished making their selections, they can click on a submit button that displays a results modal screen.
 A user can dismiss the modal by clicking on the close button (follow the wireframe below).

 ## Requirements: